Code-Institute-Submissions/ugly-mugs-e-commerce/README.md

 6. Create a Procfile via the console using 'echo web: python app.py > Procfile'.

-7. Connect GitHub to Heroku via the console using 'heroku git:remote a creative-hub'
+7. Connect GitHub to Heroku via the console using 'heroku git:remote a ugly-mugs'

 8. Commit all files in your project via the console using 'git add .' and 'git commit -m "Message"'.